 - Your expectations of others cause you unnecessary pain.
 Don’t lower your standards, but do remember that removing your expectations of others is the best way to avoid being disappointed by them.

 - You will end up heartbroken if you expect people will always do for you as you do for them.
 Not everyone has the same heart as you.
+Not everyone has the same amount to give.

 - Life is too short to argue and fight.
 Remember to be selective in your battles.
 Peace can feel better than being right.
 You don’t need to attend every argument you’re invited to.
 Count your blessings, value the people who matter, and move on from the drama with your head held high.

 - You need to learn to be more human again (we all do).
 Don’t avoid eye contact.
 Don’t hide behind gadgets.
 Smile today.
 Ask about people’s stories.
 Listen.
-(Marc and I discuss this in more detail in the “Relationships” chapter of our “1,000 Little Things” book.)
+(Angel and I discuss this in more detail in the “Relationships” chapter of our “1,000 Little Things” book.)

 - Forgiveness is necessary for personal peace.
 Forgive others, not because they absolutely deserve forgiveness, but because you absolutely deserve peace.
 Free yourself of the burden of being an eternal victim.

 - Life will take things from you, and give things to you, gradually and continuously.
 It’s funny how we outgrow what we once thought we couldn’t live without, and then we fall in love with what we didn’t even know we wanted.
 Do your best to embrace life’s uncertainties.
-Some of the best chapters in your life won’t have a title you feel fully comfortable with until later.
+Some of the best chapters in your life won’t have a title you feel fully comfortable with until much later.

 - Everything you have right now is in the process of changing again.
 Look around, and be thankful for your life right now.
 For your health, your family, your friends, and your home.
 Nothing lasts forever.